ContinuityControl/BrowserTest/README.md

 ## What Is This?

+This is the code behind [test.continuity.net](http://test.continuity.net/).

-A simple site that automatically tests a user's browser capabilities, to help us troubleshoot things like desk tickets.
+It's a simple site that automatically tests a user's browser capabilities, to help us troubleshoot things like desk tickets.
 It also lets users submit their data to us: they provide their email address (so we know who it came from), and all the data is sent to Desk (they're sent a copy, too).